Australian Vintage: Expansion into China

 Australian Vintage Limited has made major investments as their "commitment to the Chinese market [grows] stronger than ever".
 In August 2014, it entered a long-term partnership with COFCO Wine & Spirits Co Ltd., which is a subsidiary of China Oil and Food Corporation (COFCO), a Chinese food manufacturing giant.
 This agreement grants COFCO exclusive distribution rights which is solely applicable to the McGuigan Wines brand.

 For the remaining brands, i.e. Tempus Two, Nepenthe and the Barossa Valley Wine Company, the distribution rights are given to partner Vintage China Fund, led by Jiang Yuan, the founder of YesMyWine, China's largest online wine retailer.
-The partnership was signed in 2017 and involved Vintage China Fund raising AUD$16.5m capital by purchasing 35.9 million of AVL's shares.
+The partnership was signed in 2017 and involved Vintage China Fund raising $16.5m capital by purchasing 35.9 million of AVL's shares.
 In addition, Yuan gained a controlling interest and became a member of the Board.
 The investment decision was made due to several reasons.
 Firstly, due to the partners’ notable experience in e-commerce— in particular, online wine trading.
 Secondly, due to a substantial rise in Australian wine sales in 2016, driven mostly by the success of rival Australian wine company, Treasury Wine Estates, owner of the brands Penfolds, Wolf Blass and more.